googlefonts/variable-components-spec/variable-components-spec.md

 - For the base glyph ID, the component offset and its variations, we rely on `glyf` + `gvar`.
 Additional transformation values (scale, rotation, etc.) and its variations will be stored in `VarC`
-- The component design space location and its variations will also be stored in `VarC`
+- The component designspace location and its variations will also be stored in `VarC`

 Base glyphs are totally ordinary `glyf` + `gvar` glyphs, but can also be